 First, a candidate who completes eligibility and misses the floor is almost always a candidate the engine's analytics surface can identify a gap for in the following window.
 Continued access is the path that materially closes that gap.
 A refund pays the candidate out but leaves the score where it is, which is usually not what the candidate actually wants.
 A candidate who wanted out would not have signed up to Ultra in the first place.

 Second, incentive alignment.
-The renewal mechanic keeps us on the hook for delivering the score the next window, not just for refunding the last one.
-The contract holds us to the outcome — getting the candidate to 715 — not to a money-back gesture that nominally squares the books without solving the problem.
+The additional-access remedy keeps us on the hook for delivering the score the next window, not just for refunding the last one.
+The commitment holds us to the outcome — getting the candidate to their target — not to a money-back gesture that squares the books without solving the problem.

 What is in Ultra that is not in Pro